dokterdok/Continuity-Activation-Tool/README.md

 This tool makes the necessary changes to enable OS X 10.10 Continuity on compatible hardware.
 Continuity features activated by this tool include Application Handoff, Instant Hotspot, and Airdrop iOS<->OSX.

-## News - 2014.12.13
+## News - 2014.12.14

-**Continuity Activation Tool 2.0 released** : Now also allows a selection of old Macs to use Continuity just by adding a Bluetooth 4.0 USB dongle.
+**Continuity Activation Tool 2.0 released** : Adds compatibility with Bluetooth 4.0 USB dongles, allowing many Macs from 2008 and later to easily upgrade to Continuity.
+See the chart below to verify available upgrade options.

 ## Features
 * Activate Continuity: Does a Continuity compatibility check, makes a backup of the Systems kexts before and after patching, applies patches relevant to the current configuration.